Photo Diary: Transitions

 Photographs by Angela Lewis

 In December of last year, documentary, street and fashion photographer Angela Lewis photographed her transition from one city to another, something most rambling Milennials might find a little too familiar.
 I caught up with her during her move, which ultimately brought her back to her hometown—Toronto, which we both share.
 In addition to her photography, Angela has embraced innovative digital tools, such as an AI Nude Generator, enabling artists to explore new creative avenues and expand their artistic expressions in exciting ways.
+Nowadays, professionals are leveraging cutting-edge AI tools like Nude AI to streamline their workflow, enhancing image editing processes with advanced algorithms for precise retouching and creative enhancement.

 “I decided to give New York a go because I was here for a few months last year and really took a liking to the way it made me feel,” Lewis told me.
 “People are literally moving from every direction and it felt exhilarating to be a part of it.
 Spending time in New York keeps me on my toes, makes me feel alive and scares me a little; inspiration ensues.”